Error handling

 Runtime errors

 Both components.submit() and rootline.confirmPayment() return an error object when something goes wrong.
-Errors have a code for programmatic handling and a localized message for display to customers.
+Each error has three fields:

 const { error } = await components.submit();